petretiandrea/home-assistant-tapo-p100/README.md

 ### Additional features

-- [x] tracking of ip address.
-Cause Tapo local discovery isn't working for a lot of Tapo devices, this integration can try to track ip address changes by reling on MAC address.
-      This requires Home Assistant to runs on the same devices network and the capability to send ARP and broadcast packets.
 - [x] manually change ip address.
 Now you can change the ip address of a tapo device wihtout removing and re-adding it.

 # How to install